Metaphor (designers): Heritage

 Metaphor has undertaken many projects in the wider cultural and heritage sector, including with National Trust properties, Historic Royal Palaces, and Wordsworth Trust.
 Clients have included Hampton Court Palace, Fountains Abbey, Wordsworth Trust, Hardwick Hall Country Park, Coughton Court, Winchester Cathedral, Winchester College, and Tyntesfield.

-Lectures and writing

-Metaphor's director, Stephen Greenberg, constantly lectures and teaches at universities around the country, including the University of Nottingham, the University of Leicester, and the University of Cambridge.
-He has also lectured at numerous museum conferences around the world.

-Metaphor's director Rachel Morris has spoken at a number of conferences, such as, the Museums Association Conference in Cardiff in 2014, entitled 'The Collection in the Cloud' on virtual museums and the concept of a museum space.
+Museum of Marco Polo

-Metaphor curates a website called The Museum of Marco Polo, which seeks to explore 'What is a Museum?' and the changing relationship between the physical museum space and the virtual visitor.
+Metaphor curated a website called The Museum of Marco Polo, which explored what a Museum was and the changing relationship between the physical museum space and the virtual visitor.
 It includes the History of the Museum, and an explanation of how The Museum of Marco Polo came to be located on the island of Büyükada, near Istanbul.
 It is illustrated by the award-winning graphic novelist Isabel Greenberg.